rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

    undocumented, or are structurally inaccesible.

 1. **Imperative paradigm** - IPyWidgets and Bokeh have not embraced the same declarative design principles pioneered by front-end developers.
+Streamlit and Dash on the otherhand, are decarative, but fall short of the features provided by React or Vue.

 1. **Limited layouts** - At their initial inception, the developers of these libraries were driven by the visualization needs of data scientists so the ability to create